 Drive along Lord Street

-Shops in Fleetwood Town Centre
+Shopping in Fleetwood Town Centre

 Fleetwood has a varied selection of shops with national chains and local independent stores.
-You’ll find all kinds of things, from clothes repairs and ironmongery, through to gifts and clothes and wool for hand-knitting.
+You’ll find all kinds of things here, from clothes repairs and ironmongery, through to gifts and clothes and haberdashery.

 Professional Services in Fleetwood Town Centre

-It’s a popular spot with locals and visitors, with coach trips visiting each week and local people enjoying the range of goods on offer.
+Fleetwood Market is a popular spot with locals and visitors.
+Coach trips visit each week and local people enjoy the range of goods on offer.
 Buy just about anything here, from fancy goods, clothes and handbags, through to sweets, ironmongery and vegetables.

 North Albert Street

 Fleetwood is one of very few places where trams share the main highway with cars and normal traffic.
 You can see the tram rails and overhead power cables clearly in the next photo.